Uiseguys/schneckenhof-api-v4/README.md

 6. go to project root

-7. npm install
+7. yarn install

-8. npm start
+8. yarn start

 Note: the code will automatically create all tables